Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-Click here for our travel alert about the Israel – Gaza conflict.
+Click here for our travel alert about the November 2024 Eruption: Indonesia’s Mount Lewotobi Laki-Laki.

 Due to the current conflict in Ukraine, our policies exclude coverage for any trips to Russia, Ukraine or Belarus.
-Check out latest travel alerts here before buying a policy.
+Check out the latest travel alerts here before buying a policy.

 Bali is one of Indonesia’s most beautiful destinations and it’s a favourite of many Australian travellers!
-If you do plan to travel to Bali or if you’re already there (lucky you), here are a few InsureandGo tips to help you stay safe and avoid any unpleasant situations:
+If you do plan to travel to Bali or if you’re already there (lucky you), here are a few Insure&Go tips to help you stay safe and avoid any unpleasant situations:

 1. Bali belly

 Bali Belly, otherwise known as traveller’s diarrhoea, is a common illness that you can easily pick up in Bali (and Asia in general).
 If you’re keen to dodge Bali Belly, you should avoid drinking tap water (use bottled water for drinking and cleaning your teeth) and stay away from street/vendor food (especially if it has not been cooked in front of you).
-Raw foods, pre-peeled fruits and vegies and cooked foods that have been left out for too long should also be avoided.

 2. Scooter accidents